JatinSupra/supra-sdk-dapp/README.md

 # Supra SDK Starkey Dapp
-This project demonstrates how to integrate the Supra SDK and StarKey wallet into a simple to-do list application built with React and TypeScript.
+This Project Demonstrates How to Integrate the Supra SDK and StarKey wallet into a Simple to-do list application built with React and TypeScript.

 ## Introduction
 This project is a dapp that allows users to add and manage tasks.
 The tasks are sent to a backend server using the Supra SDK, which interacts with the Supra blockchain.
 Users can connect their StarKey wallet to the dapp to interact with the application securely.